Skip to main content

 Configure a connection to AtScale in Excel

-Once the add-in has been installed, users must configure a connection to AtScale within Excel.
-Note that this requires the MDX connection string for the model, which can be obtained on the Connect tab for the deployed catalog.
+Once the add-in has been installed, users must configure a connection to AtScale within Excel:

 1. In Excel, open a blank workbook.